YuriSizuku/demo-SdlFramework/README.md

 `CLayerHudAttitude`:  render a small window for viewing the attitude(posture) of the camera

-`CLayerLightGL(not finished)`:  generate a cube in the light position for viewing light
+`CLayerLightGL`:  generate a cube in the light position for viewing light

 **gl_assets.hpp**